Ryszard Pawłowski

-Ryszard Pawłowski (24 June 1950 in Bogatynia) - Polish alpine and high-altitude climber and photographer.
-Member of The Explorers Club.
+Ryszard Pawłowski (24 June 1950 in Bogatynia) is a Polish alpine and high-altitude climber and photographer.
+He is a member of The Explorers Club.

 Ryszard Pawlowski is the founder and co-owner of the Patagonia Mountain Agency.
 He has been climbing since 1970 and is an alpinism instructor and guide.
 He has climbed the mountains of North and South America, the Himalayas, Alps, Caucasus, Pamirs and Tian Shan.

 He has summitted Mount Everest five times - 13 May 1994, 12 May 1995, 18 May 1999, 20 May 2012 and 25 May 2014.

-He has climbed with - Jerzy Kukuczka, Piotr Pustelnik, Janusz Majer, Krzysztof Wielicki.
+He has climbed with Jerzy Kukuczka, Piotr Pustelnik, Janusz Majer, Krzysztof Wielicki.

 He has summited ten of the fourteen 8000 metre peaks including K2.